ACHTMET0/i_was_have_free_time/README.md

 Time Selection: Users can set the time for the countdown.
 Dynamic UI: The UI updates dynamically based on user interaction.
 Usage

-### Clone this repository to your local machine:
+#### Clone this repository to your local machine:

-bash
-Copy code
 - git clone (https://github.com/your-username/countdown-app.git)

 #### Navigate to the project directory:

-bash
-Copy code
 - cd countdown-app

 #### Install the Flutter dependencies:

-bash
-Copy code
 - flutter pub get

 #### Run the app:

-bash
-Copy code
-flutter run
+- flutter run

 Developer Information
 This project is built using Flutter.
 If you find any issues or would like to contribute, feel free to open a pull request.

-License
+- # License
-This project is licensed under the MIT License.
+[This project is licensed under the MIT License.]